ToucanToco/weaverbird/docs/_docs/tech/sql-steps/aggregate.md

 are sum, average, count, count distinct, min, max, first, last.
 For detailed explanations on configuration in UI, refer to `user-interface/aggregate`.

+:warning: The **keep original granularity** option is not implemented for now in sql's aggregate step.

 An aggregation step has the following structure:

 ```javascript